rtinney1/PasswordCheckerML/README.md

 5. K-Nearest Neighbors
 6. Support Vector Regression
 7. Support Vector Classifier
+8. SVC Grid Search
+9. Neural Net

 ## passwordML.R
-Need to change the hardcoded locations (line 11 for the tfidf_char and line 12 for the tfidf_int) of the tokenized files created from the createPasswordDataSet.py.
+Need to change the hardcoded location (line 11 for the tfidf_char) of the tokenized file created from the createPasswordDataSet.py.
 This enables the various machine learning algorithms to function correctly and give accurate metrics.

-Currently, there are two algorithms (Logistic Regression and Linear Regression) that requires the tfidf_int csv file.
-They give values and predictions, but currently I am unsure how to read the data.
-The other algorithms give good plots and confusionMatrix metrics.
+Script reports times (if applicable), confusion matrix, calculated precision, accuracy, recall, and F1 scores, and any plots that were deemed useful.
+Depending on the size of the dataset used, algorithms can take hours and/or days.